AnthonyM-Jr/CTF-Challenges/LetsDefend/compromised_ai_cluster_walkthrough_github.md

-# 🧠💥 LetsDefend Walkthrough – Compromised AI Cluster Challenge
+# LetsDefend Walkthrough – Compromised AI Cluster

-Welcome to this **step-by-step walkthrough** of the _Compromised AI Cluster_ challenge on [LetsDefend](https://letsdefend.io)! 🛡️ In this scenario, we’re diving into an incident involving an AI infrastructure running **Ray**—an open-source distributed computing framework for AI/ML workloads.
+Welcome to this **question-by-question walkthrough** of the _Compromised AI Cluster_ challenge created by [LetsDefend](https://letsdefend.io)🛡️ In this scenario, we’re diving into an incident involving an AI infrastructure running **Ray**—an open-source distributed computing framework for AI/ML workloads.

-> 🎯 **Objective:** Analyze a PCAP file, identify attacker behavior, and extract indicators of compromise (IOCs).
+> 🎯 **Objective:** Analyze a PCAP file, identify attacker behavior and extract indicators of compromise (IOCs)

 ---